ellaampy/seasonal-yield-forecast/README.md

 ![](data_preparation/season_wheat_BR.png)

 ### Study region
-Around 90% of Brazilian wheat is produced in the three southern states **Paraná, Santa Catarina, and Rio Grande do Sul** (7).
-Given th
+Around 90% of Brazilian wheat is produced in the three southern states **Paraná, Santa Catarina, and Rio Grande do Sul** (blue edgecolor in figure above) (7).
+Our analysis will focus on these three states only, given that they also share a similar cropping season with roughly the same planting and harvest dates and season length.
+Planting occurs

 **1.2 USA**